kaloyan-marinov/examples-concurrent-programming/README.md

      on the hardware used to run the computer program, one of two things can take place:

-     <b>_EITHER the hardware simply gives the illusion of doing multi-tasking,_</b>
+     <b>_EITHER the hardware simply gives the illusion of "doing multi-tasking",_</b>

      <b>_OR the hardware actually does run multiple instructions simultaneously_</b>

    - be advised that,
-     even if the hardware simply gives the illusion of doing multi-tasking, the time required to run a program based on concurrency techniques _might_ be less than
+     even if the hardware simply gives the illusion of "doing multi-tasking", the time required to run a program based on concurrency techniques _might_ be less than
      the time required to run an equivalent program based on the sequential technique